JuIioCesar/CurriculumVitae/README.md

 [**UNAM FI's Open Source organization**](https://github.com/unamfi) **- 2014**

 Created on a weekend the biggest open source organization in his school.
-The project is currently mantained by [Juan Pablo Flores](https://github.com/juanpflores/) a Github campus expert.
+The organization and it's onboarding project is currently being used by classes at the engineering faculty of UNAM.

 [**Flock - Twitter Client**](https://itunes.apple.com/us/app/flock-twitter-client/id544536195?mt=8) **- 2013**